Russian Parliament ratifies WHO's FCTC.

 hospitals, and also on planes, on the metro and on public transport.
 Smoking

-at ports and at airports is now a breach of the law as well.
-The new legislation
+stations, at ports and at airports is now a breach of the law as well.

-advertising.
-Russian President Vladimir Putin signed the ban into the law
+tobacco advertising.
+Russian President Vladimir Putin signed the ban into

-into force on June 1, 2013.
-However, some of its provisions, including
+law comes into force on June 1, 2013.
+However, some of its provisions,

-trains and hotels, will only come into effect one year later.
+in restaurants, trains and hotels, will only come into effect one year

 Russian Prime Minister Dmitry Medvedev said in April that the new legislation